yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # disk-analyzer
 [Back to TOC](#📚-contents)

-Programs to analyze and summarize the usage of disks, visualize and report the size of directories and sub-directories, etc.
+_... description of the category ..._
 ## DiskAnalyzerTUI 📁
 Tools for parsing and analyzing code, logs, or content.
-* [gdu](https://github.com/dundee/gdu) [❌ ❌ 🖥️CLI 🖥️TUI] - Pretty fast disk usage analyzer written in Go.
+* [gdu](https://github.com/dundee/gdu) [❌ ❌ 🖥️CLI/🖥️TUI] - Pretty fast disk usage analyzer written in Go.
 Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
 However, HDDs work as well, but the performance gain is not so huge.

 ## DiskUsageHistogram 📁
 Command-line tool for managing or interacting with related tasks.